weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/structure.md

   fits very well with this model.
 A use case (inner layer) defines what it needs from an adapter (e.g. handler, database) of an outer layer.
 It therefore does not need to know which outer layers exist
-* The general goal of pluggability is import to Weaviate: Over the history of Weaviate the persistence layer has changed considerably.
+* The general goal of pluggability is important to Weaviate: Over the history of Weaviate the persistence layer has changed considerably.
 Originally it depended on Janusgraph, which was later migrated to Elasticsearch.
 As of `v1.0.0` the persistence is done "in-house", but the same abstraction